obsidiansystems/ledger-app-tezos/README.md

 ```

 The Baking App only signs self-delegations; the Wallet App is needed to sign
 delegations of originated accounts controlled by a Ledger.
+The Baking App
+also only signs delegations with fees less than 0.05 ꜩ; to sign those with
+more, you must use the Wallet App to authorize baking for the blockchain,
+and the command in the previous section to authorize baking for the Ledger,
+which is always available as an alternative to signing this with the Baking App.

 ### Sign